 Avoid storing your embroidered pieces in air-tight plastic boxes.
-Since this isn't always feasible, especially in areas with high humidity or when storing them for prolonged persiods, archival quality waterproof boxes are available from photography supply and art supply vendors.
+Since this isn't always feasible, especially in areas with high humidity or when storing them for prolonged periods, archival-quality waterproof boxes are available from photography supply and art supply vendors.

 Also, never frame a piece under glass without spacers.
-Spacers... allow air to flow between the fabric and the glass and help prevent mold, however, your best bet it to display framed pieces without the glass.
+Spacers allow air to flow between the fabric and the glass and help prevent mold, however, your best bet is to display framed pieces without the glass.